sylhare/sylhare.github.io/_posts/2022/2022-02-09-How-to-fix-npm-dependency-library-hell.md

 when installing some packages, and discarding the changes on the lock files.
 Or any other reason after some manual changes.

-To see what's directly installed use the [listing command][3] of npm:
+To see what's directly installed, use the [listing command][3] of npm:

 ```bash
 # List all packages locally installed